2010 Badakhshan massacre: Ambush

 The team, which included a doctor, a dentist and an optometrist, was returning to Kabul after providing eye care to villagers in Parun valley in Nuristan Province, south of Badakhshan Province in Northeast Afghanistan.
 They had been running an eye camp in Nuristan, for which they had received permission from the Afghan government.
 They had chosen to travel through a forest in Badakhshan as this was considered a safer route back to Kabul.
 The team was attacked when they stopped after fording a river.
 They were killed immediately, without any negotiation.
+The gunmen took them into the forest, stood them in a line and shot them one by one.
 One Afghan driver was spared after he started chanting verses from the Qur'an.
 When the bodies were recovered, the victims appeared to have been robbed.
 The two Afghans killed worked as a watchman and a cook.
 The bodies of the victims were flown back to Kabul on 8 August 2010.
 The foreigners killed were all unpaid volunteers.